- Purchase the complete Expat Arrivals Norway Guide (PDF)

 Is healthcare in Norway free?

-Temporary residents and tourists are not entitled to this service (unless your country has a similar system and a corresponding reciprocal agreement with Norway).
-Tourists should note that medical care in Norway is expensive and won’t necessarily be covered by your medical insurance.
-You should check with your insurance company before you travel, and take out additional insurance if necessary.
+Temporary residents and tourists are not entitled to this service (unless one's home country has a reciprocal agreement with Norway).
+Non-residents should note that medical care in Norway is expensive and won’t necessarily be covered by medical insurance.
+Expats should check with their insurance company before they travel, and take out additional insurance if necessary.

 Do I need to buy a car in Norway?

 ►Expat Experiences in Norway features exclusive interviews with expats living in the country

 Are you an expat living in Norway?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Norway.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 GeoBlue is one of the best international health insurance plans for US expats abroad or internationals residing in the USA.
 The GeoBlue Xplorer plan includes worldwide coverage and great customer service with access to a premium international network of hospitals and doctors including the Blue Cross Blue Shield network in the USA.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.